Progressives see blueprint for next fights in eviction win

 This week's progressive revolt, however, was distinguished by Bush's protest.

-By the time she brought her chair to the Capitol steps on Saturday, the House had already tried — and failed — to pass a quickly drafted bill to prevent a moratorium lapse.
+By the time she brought her chair to the Capitol steps late Friday, the House had already tried — and failed — to pass a quickly drafted bill to prevent a moratorium lapse.
 House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer told Biden a day earlier that Congress would not be able to provide a legislative fix.

-As Bush began her vigil, people streamed to the steps to join the freshman lawmaker, who spoke passionately of her own time being unhoused, a young mother of two, living out of her Ford Bronco on the streets around what’s now her St. Louis-area congressional district.
+As Bush began her vigil, people streamed to the steps to join the first-term lawmaker, who spoke passionately of her own time being unhoused, a young mother of two, living out of her Ford Explorer on the streets around what’s now her St. Louis-area congressional district.

 Her visitors included Sanders, Sen. Elizabeth Warren of Massachusetts and Rep. Alexandria Ocasio-Cortez of New York, whose presence added to the media attention.

-Note: This story has been corrected to reflect that Rep. Cori Bush began her sit-in at the Capitol on late Friday, not Saturday, and that she once lived on St. Louis-area streets with her children in a Ford Explorer, not a Ford Bronco.